-Indigo DQM Data Backup / Restore allows active Data Asset Stores to be securely Backed Up and Restored using the Backup Utility.
+Indigo DQM Data Backup / Restore allows active Data Asset Stores to be securely backed up and restored using the Backup Utility.

-In the Data Management Studio from the File menu select Restore Data or click the Data Restore Icon from the Data Management Console to open the Data Asset Store Restore.
+In the Data Management Studio select the menu File | Restore Store or click the Restore Store icon in the Data Management Tools to open the Data Asset Store Restore.

-Once the Restore operation has completed information about the Restore process will be displayed in the Log.
+Once the restore operation has completed information about the process will be displayed in the Restore Log.